Do you want to learn how to create an electronic signature?

 Files of all types of formats can be signed electronically, this includes: DOC, XML, PDF, and JPG documents.
 However, it is recommended to use a PDF document to preserve and protect content.
 You can not be sure that your contract is protected with a word document for example, as they can be modified.

-After choosing an electronic signature software that is a certified provider, you must sign in and upload your PDF document to the software.
+After choosing a software that is a certified provider, you must sign in and upload your PDF file to the software.

-The next step is to select the signing parties, check the document, and sign it!
+The next step is to select the signing parties, check the document, and draw your signature!

-Now that you have provided a trustworthy e-signature, you must send the PDF document to other signing parties and save your own copy!
+Now that you have provided a trustworthy e-signature, you must send the signed document to other signing parties and save your own copy!

-Here is appvizer’s hand-picked selection of electronic signature software.
+Here is appvizer’s hand-picked selection of e-signature software.
 The solutions listed below are certified providers which means that they have regular updates to comply with current regulations.

 Yousign is an easy-to-use and legally-binding electronic signature software that can be used for all types of documents.